cockroachdb/docs/v20.1/grant.md

 ## Required privileges

-The user granting privileges must have the `GRANT` privilege on the target databases or tables.

-<span class="version-tag">New in v20.1</span> In addition to the `GRANT` privilege, the user granting privileges must have the privilege being granted on the target database or tables.
+<span class="version-tag">New in v20.1</span> The user granting privileges must also have the privilege being granted on the target database or tables.
 For example, a user granting the `SELECT` privilege on a table to another user must have the `GRANT` and `SELECT` privileges on that table.

 ## Supported privileges